wreulicke/eslint-plugin-prefer-logger/README.md

 ## prefer-logger/prefer-logger

-> Restrict console.log and Suggest logger
+Restrict console.log and Suggest logger

+:wrench: The --fix option on the command line can automatically fix some of the problems reported by this rule.

 ### 📖 Rule Details